mjtkeijsers/HomeAutomate/README.md

 # Basic Power monitor

+Last Update Novermber 2024: After a crash of my raspberry recreated and step by step corrected manual.
+A tip if you use raspberry, use a high end SD card rather as the cheapest you can find.
+If you have a PI and a youless in your network the whole setup will take you about 2 hours.

 Home Automation on Raspberry pi build around **Youless** (see https://www.youless.nl/home.html), Influx, Grafana, Python, cron

 This little project aims to build a dashboard on home gas and power use.
 When complete it shows 5 graphs: